Planning your retirement

 Save and invest as much as you can tax-efficiently

 As well as building up your pension pot, you can use other savings and investments to help fund your retirement.
 A good place to start is with ISAs, which give you income and capital gains tax breaks.
-You can pay up to £11,520 into an ISA in 2013/14, with up to half of that (£5,760) in a cash ISA.
+You can pay up to £11,880* into an ISA in 2014-15.

 You could also consider investing in offshore bonds.
 They offer a wide range of investment options and give you more control over when you pay tax.
 Investments grow tax free and you can make withdrawals of up to 5% of your initial investment without paying tax.
 Instead, you pay tax when you cash in or withdraw more than 5% from the bond.
 For that reason, many people holding offshore bonds wait until they're a lower-rate or non-taxpayer to minimise their tax bill.